textext/textext/docs/source/install/linux-beta.rst

         wget -c https://inkscape.org/gallery/item/14918/Inkscape-fe3e306-x86_64.AppImage

-2. Make the downloaded AppImage executable:
+2. Change into the directory into which you downloaded the AppImage.
+Then, make it executable:

     .. code-block:: bash